JuliaEarth/GeoTables.jl/README.md

 ### Performance tips

-The result can be easily converted into any other geotable type to avoid converting the geometries every time the underlying domain is queried.
+The result can be easily converted into any other geospatial table type to avoid converting the geometries every time the underlying domain is queried.
 For example, assuming that `table` has been loaded with the functions above, the following code can be used to convert the table to pure Julia geometries: